 Consequences of unacceptable behavior

 Any person behaving inappropriately will be requested to stop, and is expected to comply immediately.
-The ISB Executive Committee reserve the right to ask any individual that doesn’t comply with this request to leave an ISB event without refund of any fees.
-Depending on the severity of the violation, the ISB Executive Committee may exclude the individual from participating in any future ISB event.
+The ISB Executive Committee reserves the right to ask any ISB event attendee who doesn’t comply with this request to leave the event without refund of any fees.
+Individuals who do not comply will be blocked from the ISB email distribution list, Slack channel and other communication channels.
+Depending on the severity of the violation, the ISB Executive Committee may exclude the individual from participating in any future ISB event and/or posting on our various communication channels.

 Reporting an issue

-If you are affected by the inappropriate behavior of another person(s) or concerned that another individual may be affected, please contact our EDI representative, or at an event, speak to one of the conference organizers or any member of the ISB executive committee or EDI committee.
+If you are affected by the inappropriate behavior of another person(s) or concerned that another individual may be affected, or are affected by online abuse, please contact our EDI representative, or at an event, speak to one of the conference organizers or any member of the ISB EC or EDI committee (email: email@example.com).

 All reports will be treated in confidence, taken seriously and acted upon promptly in the necessary manner.
 In your report please include: